salesforce-misc/HelloViolet.ai/docs/conversation-flow-basics.md

 ---
 layout: docs
-title: Conversation Flow
+title: Conversation Flow Scripts
 ---
-# Conversation Flow - Basics
+# Conversation Flow Scripts - Basics

 Voice conversations are supported by combining language elements for receiving user input, along with elements for output as well as conversational elements (which track user state).
 Custom elements (widgets) can also be created and used as needed.